elestio-examples/llana/README.md

     URL: https://[CI_CD_DOMAIN]

+## About Software

+Llana is a no-code API wrapper that exposes a REST API for any database within minutes.
+Stop wasting time building endpoints, just connect your database and start playing.
+Open source, free to use, and no vendor lock-in.

 ## Building Request

 Llana offer a dedicated `/auth/login` endpoint where you can exchange your username and password for an access token, which can be used for authentication in subsequent requests.